-But not every AI approach fits every business problem.
+However, not every AI approach fits every business problem.
 The wrong choice can waste millions, stall innovation, and undermine transformation efforts.
-To lead effectively, you need a clear understanding of what each AI type can achieve, where it excels, and where it falls short.
+To lead effectively, businesses need a clear understanding of what each AI type can achieve, where it excels, and where it falls short.
+Many enterprises lean on taking AI consultancy services during this evaluation phase to stress-test their options before funding a build.

-This guide simplifies the complex AI landscape into practical categories by capability, functionality, and technology, paired with real-world applications and strategic takeaways.
+This guide simplifies the complex AI landscape into practical categories by capability, functionality, and architecture, and learning methods, paired with real-world applications and strategic takeaways.
 Think of it as your blueprint for choosing the right AI mix to drive innovation, operational efficiency, and sustainable growth.

 What Are the Different Types of AI?